garylirocks/quickrefs/azure-devops.markdown

 ```

 - *#1* By default, a stage is implicitly depending on preceding stage.
 Use `dependsOn` to make dependency explicit.
-- *#2* An environment is created automatically if it does not exist, you can create one manually and add approvals and checks to it.
+- *#2* An environment needs to be created before use, you can add checks (branch control, approval, etc), and permissions for users and pipelines

 #### Stage dependencies